 Gosh!
 The wide highways, fast cars, beautiful landscaping everywhere in sight, polite people and variety of cuisines to savor due to the diverse population, made me fall in love with the city.
 You don’t get to see that very much in India despite the other beauties India has to offer.
 What overwhelmed me more, was the sense of independence, freedom, control and responsibility, all at the same time and for the very first time.
 I didn’t have to inform while going out; I didn’t have to answer an exhausting list of questions about where I was, what I did, how much I spent, why I got late.
 It was an alien feeling I had never known.
 Even though I was far far away from home, I felt comfortable.

 The first morning, I peeked out of the hotel room window and sighted the CN tower standing tall.
-Couldn’t have asked for a better room, I thought.
+Couldn’t have asked for a better view, I thought.
 I headed down for breakfast and then set out on foot to begin my exploration.
 It was Canada day and I was in Toronto!
-There were celebrations everywhere!
+There were celebrations everywhere.
 Everyone looked super enthusiastic about it.
 Kids waved tiny Canadian flags, youngsters had the flag tattooed on their face and arms, some of them wore maple leaf embroidered hats.
 There was a Blue Jays baseball match at the Rogers Center, hence all the crowd.
 I was confused by the constant mumbling Sorry’s and Thank you’s, later to realize that’s just the Canadian politeness.
 Anytime a passerby crossed too close, they’d mutter ‘Sorry’.
 Anytime I gave way to anyone, they’d say ‘Thank you’.
-Took me time to reciprocate the same way.
+Took me time to reciprocate.

 I headed towards the Harbor Front.
 I’ve always felt a kind of magnetic pull towards the waters.
 Standing there on the boardwalk, gaping at the stunning view, it suddenly hit me!
 The feeling of completeness came rushing to me, overwhelmed me and completely soaked me!
 Independence!
 Wanderlust!
 This is what I wanted, but never knew until this moment!
 The staggering effect of this epiphany sent chills down my spines and goosebumps all over my body.
 That moment I knew, my life had altered permanently.
 I was deep into this and irrevocably so, even before knowing the magnitude of it.